fybrik/fybrik/samples/multicluster-argocd/README.md

 Upon Fybrik deployment, a new directory named `blueprints` is automatically created (if not exists) on the github repository with sub-directories for each of the clusters to hold the blueprints of that cluster.

 File  `samples/multicluster-argocd/blueprints-appset.yaml` contains Argo CD applicationSet to sync the Fybrik blueprints from the git repo described above with the clusters.
-The Argo CD applications are generated with name prefix "blueprints" and the full applications names for the blueprints deployment are expected to be of the form: blueprints-<cluster-name>.
+The Argo CD applications are generated with name prefix "blueprints" while the full applications names for the blueprints deployment are expected to be of the form: blueprints-<cluster-name>.
 For example, when the cluster name is "kind-kind" the application name is `blueprints-kind-kind`.

-Note: This stage should be done *After* Fybrik deployment as the later creates the sub directory for each cluster to hold the blueprint of that cluster.
+Next execute the following command to apply the applicationSet:

 ```bash
 kubectl apply -f samples/multicluster-argocd/blueprints-appset.yaml